+We ask that all our customers help us protect our water resources.
+In March 2001, Goldsboro instituted a citywide Stormwater Management Program to improve water quality in the Neuse River Basin.
+Everyone can help in this effort to provide clean water for the citizens of North Carolina and Goldsboro if they will:

+- 1. Dispose of chemicals, oils, unused fertilizers, old pesticides, and other liquids properly, and do not dump them into storm sewer inlets or ditches.
+Contact the City's Public Works Department at 919-734-8674 for assistance in disposal. - 2.
+Properly dispose of fats, oils, and greases to prevent sanitary sewer overflows. - 3.
+Fix leaking sanitary sewer pipes on their property and notify the City's Public Works Department whenever a leaking sanitary sewer pipeline is discovered. - 4.
+Avoid straight piping of roof drains and floor drains to storm sewers and ditches.
+Roof drains should discharge directly onto grassed areas, and floor drains should be connected to the sanitary sewer.
+Contact the City's Public Works Department for assistance in correcting any problems.

-Protection of drinking water is everyone's responsibility.
-In March 2001, the City of Goldsboro instituted a citywide Stormwater Management Program to improve water quality in the Neuse River Basin.
-Everyone can help on this effort to provide clean water for the citizens of North Carolina and Goldsboro if they will: (1) Dispose of chemicals, oils, unused fertilizers, old pesticides, and other liquids properly, and do not dump them into storm sewer inlets or ditches; (2) properly dispose or recycle fats, oils and greases to prevent sanitary sewer overflows; (3) limit the use of pesticides and fertilizers on yards, and avoid application just prior to rain events so that a storm does not wash the pesticides and fertilizers into the storm sewer system; and (4) report any non-stormwater discharge that has entered inlets, storm sewers or ditches to the City of Goldsboro's Illegal Discharge Hotline at 919-580-4369.
+- 5. Limit the use of pesticides and fertilizers on yards.
+Avoid application just prior to rain events so that a storm does not wash the pesticides and fertilizers into the storm sewer system. - 6.
+Clean up grass clippings and yard waste and dispose of them properly, or deposit them into a mulch pile for use in gardens and flower beds. - 7.
+Report any non-stormwater discharge (oil, foam, chemicals, sanitary waste, etc.) that have entered inlets, storm sewers or ditches to the City of Goldsboro's Illegal Discharge Hotline at 919-580-4369.